Lung Conditions & Treatments

-In 1988, Cedars-Sinai Medical Center opened the first lung transplantation program of its kind in the western United States.
-Today, lung transplants at Cedars-Sinai are done under the multidisciplinary partnership of the and the Cedars-Sinai Comprehensive Transplant Center.
+In 1988, Cedars-Sinai Medical Center opened the first lung transplantation program of its kind in the western U.S. Today, lung transplants at Cedars-Sinai are done under the multidisciplinary partnership of the Cedars-Sinai Comprehensive Transplant Center.

 The Women's Guild Lung Transplant Center treats patients with following severe lung diseases: